 This summer my frugal organic garden has me swimming in tomatoes.
 Luckily my family loves Marinara!
 I decided to try my hand at making and it and I have to say that I am pleased with the results.
 All of the ingredients that I used either came from my garden or were organic.

-This homemade marinara is now a family favorite!
-This is the second year that have had a garden and during the summer I try to use our tomatoes in a variety of forms however Homemade Marinara is everyone’s favorite!
 I always make a batch for dinner and then another to freeze.
 It is also a great way to sneak in additional veggies too!

 - 1/4 cup olive oil